900 firefighters battle massive fire in southeast France | Science-Environment

 - France

-Unfavourable weather — drought, heat and strong winds — are complicating efforts to contain the blaze in the Gard region but its fire service said prospects were “more favourable” Friday.
-Other smaller fires have been extinguished.

-The service said 620 hectares (more than 1,500 acres) have burned so far.
-Nearby villages have been evacuated and highways closed as more than 900 firefighters and two planes fought the flames.
-Laurent Joseph, a top official in the neighbouring Bouches-du-Rhone region, told BFM TV that authorities expect to deal with the fire “for several days.”
-The fire threaten the Cevennes, a mountainous region partially protected as a UNESCO World Heritage site that crosses a large section of southeast France.
+The service said 880 hectares (2,100 acres) have burned so far in two different sites.
+More than 900 firefighters and two planes fought the flames in the region.
+Near the Bordezac fire, villages were evacuated and roads closed.
+Laurent Joseph, a top official in the neighbouring Bouches-du-Rhone region, told BFM TV that authorities expect to deal with the fire "for several days."
+The fire threaten the Cévennes, a mountainous region partially protected as a UNESCO World Heritage site that crosses a large section of southeast France.
+The regional administration or prefecture on Friday banned people from entering several forests in the area until Monday, "to reduce the risk of new fires starting" while firefighters work to extinguish those still ablaze.

 France's national meteorological service put several neighbouring areas on red alert Friday for fire risks and France's Environment Ministry warned citizens in the area to pay careful attention to fire risks.